 It is the final step in the planning.
-In this step, you’ll need to collect and analyze market and supply information.
+You’ll need to collect and analyze market and supply information in this step.

 You will then use this information to adjust requisition forecasts, schedules, or inventory levels if needed.

-It is one of the many SAP modules, and it is part of the SAP Advanced Planning group of products.
+It is one of the many SAP modules and part of the SAP Advanced Planning group of products.

 The main features of SAP IBP